jbousquie/leontine/README.md

 - Speaker diarization
 - Various output formats
 - Queueing system for handling multiple requests
+- Status endpoint for monitoring API health and queue state

 For more information about the API, see the [WhisperX API repository](https://github.com/jbousquie/whisper_api).